Back to blog posts list.

 At-home things to try:

-can you prevent yourself from getting COVID?
+Can you prevent yourself from getting COVID?

 • Get vaccinated.